Adam Sandler Pays Tribute To Chris Farley, Sings About Being Fired By NBC In Nostalgia-Filled ‘SNL’ Return

 Adam Sandler was a writer and cast member on Saturday Night Live from 1990 to 1995.
 During his memorable reign on the show, the young comic played characters such as Cajun Man, Opera Man, and Canteen Boy and he debuted his famous holiday tune, “The Chanukah Song.”

 In a 2014 interview with The Daily Beast, Adam Sandler said he never knew exactly why he and fellow castmate Chris Farley were fired from Saturday Night Live just as their movie careers were taking off.
-The two SNL stars canned in 1995, the same year that Sandler’s Billy Madison debuted at No. 1 at the box office and Farley’s comedy classic Tommy Boy, which was produced by Lorne Michaels, was released.
+The two SNL stars were canned in 1995, the same year that Sandler’s Billy Madison debuted at No. 1 at the box office and Farley’s comedy classic Tommy Boy, which was produced by Lorne Michaels, was released.

-“It was the end of the run for us,’ Sandler said of him and Farley.
+“It was the end of the run for us,” Sandler said of him and Farley.
 “The fact that me and him got fired?
 Who knows.
 We were on it for a few years, had our run, and everything happens for a reason.
 It hurt a lot at the time because we were young and didn’t know where we were going, but it all worked out.”

-In a second, solo performance during his return to Saturday Night Live, Adam Sandler also tribute to his late friend and former castmate Chris Farley, who died in 1997 of an accidental drug overdose.
+In a second, solo performance during his return to Saturday Night Live, Adam Sandler also paid tribute to his late friend and former cast mate Chris Farley, who died in 1997 of an accidental drug overdose.
 Sandler played the guitar and sang that on Saturday nights his man Chris “would always deliver… whether he was the Bumblebee Girl or livin’ in a van down by the river.”

 Adam Sandler previously told The Daily Beast that Chris Farley was a “tour de force on the show and dominated” anyone he came across.